LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Creative writing, brainstorming 0.8–1.0

 Most LLM APIs (Claude, GPT, Gemini) use temperature=1.0 as the default value.
-This is because it is the neutral point meaning "use the probability distribution as learned by the model during training."
-Going below 1.0 sharpens the distribution, going above flattens it — in other words, 1.0 is the state of "leaving things untouched."
+This is because it is the neutral point meaning "use the probability distribution the model learned during training exactly as-is."
+Lowering below 1.0 sharpens the distribution, raising it flattens it — meaning 1.0 is the "unmodified" state.

-What is interesting is that in the latest reasoning models, temperature=1.0 is not merely a default, but is designed to be the optimal value.
+What's interesting is that with the latest reasoning models, temperature=1.0 is designed not just as a default but as the optimal value.

-• Gemini 3: Google "strongly recommends" temperature=1.0, and warns that setting it lower than 1.0 can cause output loops and degradation of reasoning performance.
-This is because Gemini 3's reasoning capabilities are trained and optimized for the temperature=1.0 setting
+• Gemini 3: Google "strongly recommends" temperature=1.0, warning that setting it below 1.0 causes output loops and degradation of reasoning performance.
+This is because Gemini 3's reasoning capability is trained optimized for the temperature=1.0 setting

-• OpenAI o1/o3: In reasoning models, the temperature is fixed at 1.0 and cannot be changed
+• OpenAI o1/o3: In reasoning models, temperature is fixed at 1.0 and cannot be changed

-With older models, the conventional wisdom was "temperature=0 is optimal for math and code."
-However, today's reasoning models have been redesigned so that they perform their best reasoning within the moderate randomness provided by temperature=1.0.
+With older models, "temperature=0 is optimal for math and code" was conventional wisdom.
+However, current reasoning models are designed so that they perform their best reasoning within the moderate randomness that temperature=1.0 provides.

-top_k: Narrow Down to the Top k Candidates
+top_k: Narrowing Down to the Top k Candidates

-top_k keeps only the top k tokens with the highest probabilities as candidates and excludes all others.
+top_k retains only the top k tokens by probability and eliminates all others.

 • top_k = 1: Same as Greedy Decoding (only the top candidate)